-Table 4 displays estimates of the impact of new supply on rents by age class (with building age defined as year of construction minus year of observation).18 The baseline sample in column (1) is the full sample of rental units used to construct the hedonic indices.
-It comprises about 6.9 million observations.
-The coefficient estimate is very close to the estimate based on the aggregate PR-level data (see Table 3).
-The regression controls for the set of housing characteristics employed in the PR-level hedonic regressions used to construct the local rent indices.
-Moreover, it includes the same set of PR-level controls as in the baseline regression in column (3) of Table 3.
-Conceptually, the main differences to the baseline regressions are, first, the implicit weighting of each local housing market by the number of observations, and, second, the fact that coefficients of the housing characteristics controls are the same in all locations in Table 4, while they are PR-dependent in the construction of the hedonic indices.
-Apparently, both of these differences have only little impact on the coefficient estimate, despite a substantially lower Kleibergen-Paap F statistic.
+Table 4 displays estimates of the impact of new supply on rents by age class, with building age defined as year of construction minus year of observation.
+The baseline sample in column (1) is the full sample of rental units used to construct the hedonic indices.
+The regression controls for the set of housing characteristics employed in the PRlevel hedonic regressions used to construct the local rent indices.
+Moreover, it includes the same set of PR-level controls as in the baseline regression.
+Conceptually, the main differences to that regression are, first, the implicit weighting of each local housing market by the number of observations, and, second, the fact that coefficients of the housing characteristics controls are not location-specific in Table 4, while they vary by PR when constructing the hedonic indices.
+Apparently, both of these differences have only little impact on the coefficient estimate, despite the lower Kleibergen-Paap F statistic.

-18The year of construction is reported in the description of the unit and may refer to the original year of
+&lt;sup>18The year of construction is reported in the description of the unit and may refer to the original year of construction.
+Buildings may have been refurbished or redeveloped at a later point.

 In column (2), the regression is weighted by the inverse of the local housing market's size, as captured by the number of units in the housing stock in 2011, in order to make the regressio more comparable to the baseline regression.
 Column (3) excludes units lacking information on the year of construction.
 The coefficient is somewhat smaller in magnitude, but it retains significance.
 Columns (4) to (7) consider different building age brackets.
 The impact on rents for newly built units shown in column (4) is negative, but not significant and much smaller in magnitude than the baseline estimate, showing that the bulk of the effect does not come from a direct supply effect of rental housing development.
-The effects for older buildings are slightly stronger and (marginally) significant in all cases.
+The effects for older buildings are somwhat stronger and (marginally) significant in all cases.